openbmc/docs/openbmc-systemd.md

 op-wait-power-on.service).
 These dependencies are set using targets and the Wants,Before,After keywords.

-## Server Power Off
+## Server Power Off (Soft)
-The server power off function is encapsulated in the obmc-chassis-stop@0.target.
+The soft server power off function is encapsulated in the obmc-host-shutdown@.target.
+This target is soft in that it notifies the host of the power off request and gives it a certain amount of time to shut itself down.

-You can do a similar exercise with the power on to see its dependent services.
+## Server Power Off (Hard)
+The hard server power off is encapsulated in the obmc-chassis-hard-poweroff@.target.
+This target will force the stopping of the soft power off service if running, and immediately cut power to the system.

+## Server Reboot
+The reboot of the server is encapsulated in the obmc-host-reboot@.target.
+This target will utilize the soft power off target and then, once that completes, start the host power on target.

 ## Systemd Control in OpenBMC
 There are a collection of services within OpenBMC that interact with systemd and